2wheelcode/TOP-Foundations-Landing-Page/README.md

 -Python3 Foundations (Mar 2022)

 I struggled with CSS, but got through it. upon attempting to complete my first stagier project, I was struggling hard with the CSS, so I started looking for more resources to boost my skills and understanding, that's how I found TOP.

+Notes to myself:
+I keep making CSS and Flex layout too complicated

+Feedback from others is appreciated!
+Please feel free to critique.
+Create a section beginning with your name, and list in point format

+Example (name):
+-point 1
+-tip 2